 - 4.19 This stage establishes the basis for continuous participation in plan-making.
 Meaningful engagement with the local community, public sector partners and private businesses helps to deliver confidence in the chosen strategy. - 4.20 The starting point for all policy documents is a process of informal engagement.
 This typically involves a mix of discussions with key stakeholders; desk-based analysis of published data; and the preparation of new documents for the evidence base that will underpin the plan.
-Collectively these sources of information help to identify the key issues to be addressed by the emerging plan and possible options for dealing with them. - 4.21 The Council is now in a position to evaluate all possible options.
+Collectively these sources of information help to identify the key issues to be addressed by the emerging plan and possible options for dealing with them. - 4.21 Where the issues and options identified through early informal engagement are many and varied a formal six-week public consultation may be appropriate.
+This provides all interested parties with the opportunity to identify issues important to them, which may have been inadvertently overlooked up to this point. - 4.22 The Council is now in a position to evaluate all possible options.
 It will carefully consider all of the comments received and carry out further assessment of the available evidence.
 This will help to identify the most realistic options.
 These will be taken forward for further evaluation as part of the plan-making process.
-Each 'reasonable alternative' will be subject to a full sustainability appraisal, which is a key element in this stage of the process. - 4.22 Where it remains evident that more than one policy approach may be acceptable, further public engagement will help to determine the Council's preferred options. - 4.23 Considering the views put forward in response to the formal six-week issues and options and/or preferred options consultations typically takes between five and nine months.
-The actual length of time is dependent on the level of response and the complexity of the plan.
+Each 'reasonable alternative' will be subject to a full sustainability appraisal, which is a key element in this stage of the process. - 4.23 Where it remains evident that more than one policy approach may be acceptable, further public engagement will help to determine the Council's preferred options.

-&lt;sup>9 Options are considered to be reasonable where they are (1) Not in conflict with national or regional planning policy.
+&lt;sup>11 Options are considered to be reasonable where they are (1) Not in conflict with national or regional planning policy.
 (2) Not adversely affected by, or adversely affect a known constraint (i.e. flood zone, contaminated land etc.) and help to address a key issue that has been identified and is supported by the available evidence.